Last Updated: 17/03/12 6:32pm

 Less than 10 minutes to go until kick-off.
 Tension mounting steadily.
 Two sides that like to play football on show today, so here's hoping they stick to their principles and provide plenty of entertainment.

-Bolton team: Bogdan, Ricketts, Knight, Boyata, Alonso, Reo-Coker, Muamba, Pratley, Miyaichi, Petrov, Klaic.
+Bolton team: Bogdan, Ricketts, Knight, Boyata, Alonso, Reo-Coker, Muamba, Pratley, Miyaichi, Petrov, Klasnic.
 Subs: Jaaskelainen, Eagles, Tuncay, K Davies, Ngog, Ream, Vela.

 Tottenham team: Cudicini, Walker, Gallas, Nelsen, Assou-Ekotto, Modric, Parker, Van der Vaart, Bale, Saha, Defoe.
 Subs: Friedel, Kaboul, Dos Santos, Kranjcar, Rose, Livermore, Sandro.